Anonymous

 KK!HR

 (2) For every completed year of service or part thereof in excess of six months, the employer shall pay gratuity to an employee at the rate of fifteen days' wages based on the rate of wages last drawn by the employee.
-So what is protected as per the Act is the calculation formula of 15 days' wages for every completed year of service and at the rate of last drawn wages.
-The calculation on the basis of 30 days' wages for every completed year of service is rather unheard of and such a claim cannot lie under the PG Act.
+So what is protected as per the Act is the calculation formula of 15 days' wages for every completed year of service and at the rate of the last drawn wages.
+The calculation based on 30 days' wages for every completed year of service is rather unheard of, and such a claim cannot lie under the PG Act.
 Such a claim can lie under the Specific Relief Act 1963 and seek a declaratory decree to that effect.

 From India, Mumbai

-In my opinion the claim of Mr.Ram is legally maintainable on the following grounds:
+In my opinion, the claim of Mr. Ram is legally maintainable on the following grounds:

-1) On the transfer of the services of Mr.Ram from company A to company B, he has become a full member of company B thus entitling him to all the service regulations in force in that establishment.
+1) On the transfer of the services of Mr. Ram from Company A to Company B, he has become a full member of Company B, thus entitling him to all the service regulations in force in that establishment.

 2) No establishment can have two sets of rules for the same employee as statutory gratuity is to be computed with reference to the date of termination of employment and the last drawn salary only.

-4) The doctrine of transfer of an employee with continuity of service from one organization to another takes within its fold only the number of years of service rendered in the transferor organization for the purpose of terminal benefits subsequent to the transfer and not the method of their calculation.
+4) The doctrine of the transfer of an employee with continuity of service from one organization to another takes within its fold only the number of years of service rendered in the transferor organization for the purpose of terminal benefits subsequent to the transfer and not the method of their calculation.

-5) Section 4(5) of the PG Act 1972 enables better terms of Gratuity under an award or an agreement.
+5) Section 4(5) of the PG Act 1972 enables better terms of gratuity under an award or an agreement.

 From India, Salem